olin/studentgovernment/student_government_bylaws.md

 Collaboration and serve as the Student Body’s Ambassador to Babson/Olin/Wellesley Three College Collaboration and follows all actions and initiatives related to these groups.
 The Representative serves as Olin’s Ambassador to the Babson/Olin/Wellesley Student Council which advises the administrators of the Collaboration on issues of interest to the students of the three colleges.

-**Representative to IT"
+**Representative to Information Technology**
-The representative to information technology at Olin will liase with the head of IT at Olin.
-This representative follows all activities and initiatives related to IT at Olin.
-This roles of this representative will be leading discussions about IT preferences at Olin (such as with preferred email providers.)
+The Representative to Information Technology liases with the Chief Information Officer and Director of Information Technology.
+This representative follows all activities and initiatives related to Information Technology at Olin.

 **Representative to Facilities**
-The representative to facilities liases with the head of facilities and faculty responsible for student safety in the dining hall.
-This representative follows all activities and initiatives related to facilities at Olin, and will be responsible for serving as a point of communication between facilities and the student body.
+The Representative to Facilities liases with the Vice President for Operations and the Director of Facilities and follows all activities and initiatives related to facilities, space, and maintenance.

-**Representative to Dining Hall Services**
+**Representative to Dining Services**
-The representative to Dining Hall Services liases with the Director of Dining and (less frequently) the head of facilities.
-This representative follows all actions and initiatives related to dining at Olin, and will be responsible for reviewing the dining services provider and addressing health and nutritional concerns related to the dining services provider.
+The Representative to Dining Services liases with the Vice President for Operations and the Manager of Dining and follows all actions and initiatives related to dining.

 #### Section 4.
-First Year Representatives
+Class Representatives

-There are two First Year Representatives to aid in the First year class' transition into life at Olin.
-Each Representative:
+There are two First Year Class Representatives to aid in the First Year class' transition into life at Olin.
+Each First Year Class Representative:

-1. actively solicits feedback from the first year class to identify issues of concern and potential areas of improvement of student life that could be addressed by the Council,
+1. actively solicits feedback from the First Year class to identify issues of concern and potential areas of improvement of student life that could be addressed by the Council,
 2. keeps in touch with their class to better advise the Student Government and the Council of the interests, wishes, and feelings of their class.
-3. Vote on issues relevant to their class and communicate to the administration about them if necessary.

-### Section 5.
-Senior Class Activities Representative

-Representative is elected by the rising senior class following normal spring election procedures.
-The Senior Class Activities Representative ensures the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior Week activities.
+The Senior Class elects a Senior Class Activities Representative who ensures the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and Senior Week activities.

 #### Section 5.
 Meetings.